The Society: Our Mission & Values

 The Society maintains an active publishing program and is responsible for many landmark bibliographical publications.
 Among these are Joseph Sabin’s Bibliotheca Americana, continued by Eames and Vail (1936), Margaret Stillwell’s second and Frederick Goff’s third census of Incunabula in American Libraries (1940, 1964), as well as the Supplement to Goff (1972), and C. U. Faye’s and W. H. Bond’s Supplement to the Census of Medieval and Renaissance Manuscripts in the United States and Canada (1962).
 The Society also supervised preparation and publication of the Bibliography of American Literature (1955–1991).

 Most recently it has published Karen Nipps’s Lydia Bailey: A Checklist of Her Imprints (2013).
 A full list of titles in print is available on the website; a growing number of these publications can be found online through the ACLS Humanities E-Book.
 Society members receive a discount on monographs and on subscription to HEB.

 Since 1907 the Society has published the distinguished quarterly journal Papers of the Bibliographical Society of America.
 PBSA features articles and reviews on a rich variety of bibliographical and book history topics, including printing, binding, publication, distribution, collecting, and textual analysis.
-Subscription to the journal is available only through membership in the Bibliographical Society of America.
+Individual subscriptions to the journal are available only through membership in the Bibliographical Society of America.